-Pragmatic leader experienced in using real-world evidence to improve health
+Seasoned leader with experience using real-world evidence to improve health

 Nancy A. Dreyer, MPH, PhD, FISPE

-Nancy Dreyer is Adjunct Professor of Epidemiology at the University of North Carolina at Chapel Hill and a Trustee of Brandeis University.
-Recently retired from full-time employment as the Chief Scientific Officer for IQVIA Real World Solutions, she is well-known for her thought leadership and a popular public speaker.
-She has helped advance the use of real-world evidence for clinical decision support and regulatory purposes, influencing the content of guidelines by regulators in the US, Europe, and China, each of which cite one or more of her publications.
+Nancy Dreyer is Adjunct Professor of Epidemiology at the University of North Carolina at Chapel Hill, Chief Scientific Officer Emeritus at IQVIA Real World Solutions, and a Trustee of Brandeis University.
+Well-known for her thought leadership, she has helped advance the use of real-world evidence for clinical decision support and regulatory purposes, influencing the content of guidelines by regulators in the US, Europe, and China, each of which cite one or more of her publications.
 Her experience includes biopharmaceutical, occupational and environmental research.

 Her substantial executive and field experience have helped hone her pragmatic views.